8 Must-See Stops on a Nile Cruise: Explore Egypt’s Ancient Civilizations with Sonesta

 During the construction of the Aswan High Dam in the 1960s, Philae faced permanent submersion.
 In a remarkable effort to preserve this treasure, UNESCO launched a rescue mission, carefully dismantling and relocating the temple to higher ground on Agilkia Island.

 Arriving from the Nile as the sun sets, the temple’s silhouette glows against the amber sky, its reflection shimmering on the water’s surface.
-It’s a moment of pure magic—one of many that make exploring the Nile by cruise an unforgettable experience.
+Our cruise guests often tell us their favorite moment is approaching Philae by water at dusk.
+Our ships time the stop so they can revel in that glow.

 Sonesta Nile River Cruises offers the chance to glide up to Philae’s island splendor, pairing history with the river’s gentle flow.